shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 	};
 };
 ```

 > We have added a dispatch to fetch data.
 We will create that action creator later.
 Our mintNFT action creator is complete.

-##### collectNFT
+### collectNFT
-As we did before, We use Tezos toolkit instance to create a instance of our marketplace contract.
+As we did before, We use the Tezos toolkit instance to create an instance of our marketplace contract.
 Then we can use the instance to call the collect entry point on our contract.
 Collect entry point requires one parameter which is the token id.
 Additionally, we want to send the amount required to collect the NFT.
 We can do so by passing an object when calling the entry point.
 > Here we have used mutez units.

 ```js